lowRISC/lowrisc-site/content/docs/untether-v0.2/index.md

 building upon RISC-V processor core implementations from the RISC-V team at UC Berkeley.
-We will produce a SoC design to populate a low-cost community development board and to act as an ideal starting point for deritivative open-source and commercial designs.
+We will produce a SoC design to populate a low-cost community development board and to act as an ideal starting point for derivative open-source and commercial designs.

 This tutorial introduces a standalone implementation of the [Rocket chip][RocketChip].
 The original Rocket chip relies on a companion processor